 We have conducted a comprehensive numerical study of two entanglement generation protocols in XX spin chains, evaluating their performance across spin magnitudes $s = {1}/{2}$, $1$, and ${3}/{2}$.
-Our analysis reveals that the dual-port architecture (P2) consistently achieves higher entanglement on shorter timescales than its staggered counterpart (P1) for all the spin values considered.
+Our analysis reveals that the dual-port architecture (P2) consistently achieves higher entanglement in shorter timescales than its staggered counterpart (P1) for all spin values considered.

 In addition to its speed advantage, P2 demonstrates strong robustness against both diagonal and off-diagonal disorder, as well as local dephasing noise.
-This resilience is attributed to its design, which minimizes excitation of the bulk spins through optimized boundary control and coupling symmetry, thereby enhancing coherence and reducing vulnerability to noise.
+This resilience is attributed to its design, which minimizes the excitation of the bulk spins through optimized boundary control and coupling symmetry, thereby enhancing the coherence and reducing the vulnerability to noise.

+We also extended our analysis to incorporate non-Markovian environmental effects using the pseudomode formalism.
+This approach allowed us to assess how environmental memory, arising from structured reservoirs with finite correlation times, affects the entanglement dynamics of both protocols.
+Our results show that P2 remains more robust than P1 across a wide range of spectral parameters, further confirming its suitability for implementation in noisy intermediate-scale quantum devices.
+These findings open up promising directions for future studies of long-time dynamics and more complex environments involving multiple pseudomodes and structured spectral densities.
 These features make P2 not only more efficient but also more scalable and robust, establishing it as a strong candidate for practical implementations in entanglement-based quantum information processing.
-Future work may explore the extension of this protocol to larger spin networks, the incorporation of non-Markovian environmental effects \cite{de2017dynamics}, and embedding it within hybrid quantum architectures \cite{forn2019ultrastrong}.
+Future work may explore the extension of this protocol to larger spin networks, the incorporation of more general non-Markovian effects \cite{de2017dynamics}, and embedding it within hybrid quantum architectures \cite{forn2019ultrastrong}.
 These directions could be further enriched by integrating advanced techniques such as color-engineered communication channels \cite{de2013colored}, star-like entanglement hubs for multi-qubit interfacing \cite{grimaudo2022spin}, and dissipative stabilization mechanisms for steady-state entanglement \cite{de2017steady}.